jeppeter/py-obcode/README.md

 >  this project is to obfuscated for the c code

 ## release history
+> Sep 14th 2018 release 0.0.4 to make ok on #line and README ok
 > Sep 13th 2018 release 0.0.2 to support for OB code

 ## howto